Allworth Financial LP Cuts Stake in ALPS Sector Dividend Dogs ETF (NYSEARCA:SDOG)

-Allworth Financial LP lowered its position in ALPS Sector Dividend Dogs ETF (NYSEARCA:SDOG – Get Rating) by 12.8% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 28,946 shares of the company’s stock after selling 4,258 shares during the quarter.
-Allworth Financial LP’s holdings in ALPS Sector Dividend Dogs ETF were worth $1,489,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Allworth Financial LP reduced its stake in ALPS Sector Dividend Dogs ETF (NYSEARCA:SDOG – Get Rating) by 12.8% during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 28,946 shares of the company’s stock after selling 4,258 shares during the period.
+Allworth Financial LP’s holdings in ALPS Sector Dividend Dogs ETF were worth $1,489,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
+A number of other institutional investors have also recently modified their holdings of SDOG.
 Private Trust Co.
-NA purchased a new stake in ALPS Sector Dividend Dogs ETF in the second quarter worth approximately $35,000.
-Coastal Investment Advisors Inc. purchased a new stake in ALPS Sector Dividend Dogs ETF in the third quarter worth approximately $57,000.
-CoreCap Advisors LLC purchased a new stake in ALPS Sector Dividend Dogs ETF in the second quarter worth approximately $106,000.
-Advisory Services Network LLC purchased a new stake in ALPS Sector Dividend Dogs ETF in the first quarter worth approximately $216,000.
-Finally, TIAA FSB purchased a new stake in ALPS Sector Dividend Dogs ETF in the fourth quarter worth approximately $220,000.
+NA purchased a new stake in shares of ALPS Sector Dividend Dogs ETF during the second quarter valued at $35,000.
+Coastal Investment Advisors Inc. purchased a new stake in shares of ALPS Sector Dividend Dogs ETF during the third quarter valued at $57,000.
+CoreCap Advisors LLC purchased a new stake in shares of ALPS Sector Dividend Dogs ETF during the second quarter valued at $106,000.
+Advisory Services Network LLC purchased a new stake in shares of ALPS Sector Dividend Dogs ETF during the first quarter valued at $216,000.
+Finally, TIAA FSB purchased a new stake in shares of ALPS Sector Dividend Dogs ETF during the fourth quarter valued at $220,000.

 See Also